Thermochron

 Thermochron.chronometersMethod

-Construct a vector of Chronometer objects given a dataset data and model parameters model
+Construct a vector of Chronometer objects given a dataset data and model parameters params.

 source